 “If there is something that they see right there during practice, the coaches can show them right then, instantly, on our Smart Board,” Brazil said.
 “We can also have preloaded video where we can show things.
 We can show film instantly because we’re live-capturing with Sportstec.”

-Video has proved to be an integral factor in Neighbors’ transition to his new program.
-Without it, his team would be much further behind in learning its new offense.
-If you want to see the power of video firsthand, check it out here.
+Video proved to be crucial in Neighbors’ transition to his new program.
+Without it, his team would have been much further behind in learning its new offense.